 So, if you bring home a Ragdoll cat, regular brushing, combing and grooming is a must to keep mats and tangles from forming and to keep unexpected shedding to a minimum.

-Birman vs Ragdoll cat temperament
+Birman vs Ragdoll Temperaments

 While both the Birman and Ragdoll cats are born and bred to be companion cats to humans, the Birman cat has a slightly longer history of serving in this role, at least according to official cat breed registries.
 The Birman cat was officially recognized as a purebred cat breed as early as 1925.

 Birmans have reliably loving, laid-back and even personalities that make them awesome for families with young children as well as individuals and couples.
 The Ragdoll cat was first recognized as a purebred cat breed in 1966.
 This cat breed gets its name from its tendency to lazily “flop” when picked up.
 Suffice it to say these cats love to snuggle!

 Ragdoll cats also love people and – oddly – other cats as well.
 They are quite tolerant of young children, making them a great pick for families with kids.
 We find their sweet and friendly nature is especially inspiring for finding good Ragdoll names!

 As you can see, the Ragdoll vs Birman temperament is quite similar in some ways, although Ragdoll cats are more tolerant of frequent handling than Birman cats, and quicker to forgive a accidental moment’s clumsiness.

 Both the Birman and Ragdoll cat breeds live between 12 and 16 years.
 Some Ragdoll cats can live to be 17 years old.
 The most concerning health issue for Birman cats is hypertrophic cardiomyopathy (HCM).
 Geneticists suspect a gene mutation is the culprit, which means it is very important to choose your breeder with care!

 Ragdoll cats can also struggle with HCM.
 Other major health issues to watch for include bladder stones and feline infectious peritonitis, or FIP.
 This is caused by the coronavirus, a common trigger for feline infections.
 Here again, your choice of breeder can greatly reduce the risk of your kitten contracting FIP.

 The Ragdoll is a much bigger cat, and a bigger commitment in terms of grooming and clearing up shed fur too.
 They also have slightly more known health conditions.
 However, although both cats get on well with people, the ultra-amenable Ragdoll has a better reputation with other pets.

 The right cat for you might depend on the size of your living space, the other animals already sharing it with you, or some other factor of particular importance.